-SUMMARY OF CROWDPROPERTY REVIEW: CrowdProperty have gone under the radar a little as other platforms have offered bigger interest rates, and/or more spectacular developments.
-The recent failures in the higher interest rate field have brought platforms such as CrowdProperty into focus, with their impressive track record of no losses and thorough project vetting.
+SUMMARY OF CROWDPROPERTY REVIEW: CrowdProperty have gone under the radar a little.
+Other platforms have offered bigger interest rates, and/or more spectacular developments.
+The recent failures in the higher interest rate field have brought platforms such as CrowdProperty into focus.
+Their impressive track record of no losses and thorough project vetting is looking favourable.
 Interest rates have slightly declined here but are still a little bit above competition such as Assetz and Kuflink for similar loans.
 Minimum loan amounts are also good, especially for those utilising the auto-invest function.

 Here is how CrowdProperty measures up against similar platforms, together with real-life returns: